magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___media_player/struct_m_l_native_surface_config.md

 ```

 Default width of the buffer while dequeuing the buffer from consumer.
 This should be same as frame width.
-Invalid width (negative or 0) will result in failure to create the Surface with the error code MLResult_InvalidParam
+Invalid width (negative or 0) will result in failure to create the Surface with the error code MLResult_InvalidParam.